Bayer-Group/BayerCLAW/doc/language.md

 * `inputs` (optional): A set of key-value pairs indicating files to be downloaded from S3 for processing.

+  The keys are symbolic names that can be used in the `commands` block of the step.
-  The value can be either an absolute S3 path (`s3://example-bucket/myfile.txt`) or a relative path (`myfile.txt`).
+  The values can be either absolute S3 paths (e.g. `s3://example-bucket/myfile.txt`) or an S3 object specification (`myfile.txt`).
-  Relative paths are assumed to be relative to the workflow's [repository](#the-repository-line) in S3.
+  located in the workflow's [S3 repository](#the-repository-line).
 In either case, the downloaded file will be placed in the working directory with the same base name as the S3 path (`myfile.txt` in the examples above).

   During parameter substitution, references to the input will resolve to this unqualified local file name.